+Our bodies often can say much more than our mouths do, especially in high pressure and socially intense situations such as dating.
 Conduct and analyze an experiment on how our body language corresponds to the feelings and behaviors of other students on first dates.
 Observe students on first dates and evaluate their body language, movements and facial expressions.
 Ask the couple to take a survey following the date to convey their feelings and emotions during the date itself as well as the level of attraction after the date.
 Collaborate your observations with your survey results to come to a conclusion for the experiment.

+Technology is having an increasingly large impact on dating and social interaction in general.
 Survey a sample group of students to see how technology, such as video chatting, texting and social networking, has an impact on their dating life.
 Create a focus groups of established couples to monitor as an experiment.
 Conduct interviews and observations with the couples as they interact with their normal exposure to technology for a week.
 Cut them off from modern technology for the following week, such as cell phones, social networking sites and e-mail, and observe how the interaction and relationship differs from the first week of the experiment.
 Present conclusions on your findings.

 Looks vs. Personality

+Arrange a variety of blind dates between participating students.
 Set up a speed dating event in a controlled environment, such as a school cafeteria or lounge.
 Blindfold both students throughout the entire date.
 Observe the conversations and conduct surveys following each mini-date to evaluate the level of attraction between the two people.
 Remove the blindfolds and repeat the experiment.
 Compare the level of attraction between each pair with and without the blindfold.
 Conclude if the blindfold helped or hindered the date or if there was no change at all.

+Create and distribute surveys discussing the effects of social pressure on students dating life.
 Ask students if they feel pressure from their social circles to date and enter into romantic relationships, if they feel a social pressure to engage in sexual relationships and how their social environment impacts the way they feel about dating or approach dating.
 Ask participating students to indicate their gender and age on the surveys.
 Compare the answers by age group and gender.
 Write a paper elaborating on your findings.